xparadoxical/gddocs/docs/endpoints/acceptGJFriendRequest20.md

 ## Response

-Returns `1` regardless if the request is successful or not
+Returns `1` regardless if the account exists or not

 ## Example